gitlabhq/gitlab-recipes/install/centos/README.md

 Edit `/etc/nginx/conf.d/gitlab.conf` and replace `git.example.com` with your FQDN.
 Make sure to read the comments in order to properly set up SSL.

+Since the `location /uploads/` part of the gitlab.conf file proxy pass the static files to the gitlab server, you need to make sure that changing `gitlab/config/environments/production.rb` from `config.serve_static_assets = false` to `config.serve_static_assets = true`

 Add `nginx` user to `git` group:

     usermod -a -G git nginx